22 Great Careers in Music (Including Cool Jobs for Non-Musicians)

 As a video game composer, you get to be creative.
 Since the action in a game depends on a player's choices, the musical composition must be adaptable and easily broken down into distinct pieces.

 Many composers also do sound-design work for games.
-Almost 80 percent of game audio professionals have at least a bachelor's degree, according to GameSoundCon.
+About 80 percent of game audio professionals have at least a bachelor's degree, according to GameSoundCon.

 7. Public Relations (PR) Specialist